You must be signed in to read the rest of this article.

 Registration on CDEWorld is free.
 You may also login to CDEWorld with your DentalAegis.com account.

-The days of being "just" a dental assistant are gone.
+The days of being “just” a dental assistant are gone.
 As we continually strive to learn new things and improve our skills, the role of a dental assistant changes.
 In many states, laws concerning dental assistants are changing and the dental assistant is now able to perform more, such as fabricating provisional crowns and bridges.
 With this growth come new responsibilities.
+As dentistry changes, so do products, materials, and techniques.

 Importance and Purpose